radiantearth/stac-spec/extensions/projection/README.md

 ## Best Practices

-There are clearly a number of projection extension fields, with potentially overlapping functionality.
+There are several projection extension fields with potentially overlapping functionality.
 This section attempts to give an overview of which ones you should consider using.
 They fit into three general categories:

 - **Description of the coordinate reference system:** [EPSG code](#projepsg) is the default, but it is just a reference to known